Canop/broot/website/docs/documentation/tricks.md

 You may switch to an exact search by just adding `/`, which changes the fuzzy pattern to a regular expression.

 Or if you realize you want to match `tOo` too, then you make it case insensitive by adding an i: `too/i`.

+## Open a directory in your default file explorer

+When a directory is selected, just do `:o` (with default command mappings).

+This calls the system's default program for opening directories and it's usually a file explorer.